Get FREE shipping in the US for orders over $35 + FREE returns within 30 days

 ❌ Some macOS users may experience suboptimal text scaling or app layout issues.

 Switching between two computers?
-A monitor with built-in KVM lets you use one keyboard and mouse across devices—ideal for devs balancing workstations and testing rigs.
+A monitor with built-in KVM lets you use one keyboard and mouse across devices.
+It’s a practical choice for developers who balance workstations and testing rigs.

 Code by day, game by night?
 For many developers, WFH means coding on one screen and gaming on another: a sharp, low-fatigue monitor for work, and a high refresh rate display for play.
 It’s a setup that respects both sides of your day.

-In the world of worktainment, a high refresh rate (HRR) monitor keeps up—with sharp motion, smooth transitions, and zero lag in or out of your IDE..
+In the world of worktainment, a high refresh rate (HRR) monitor keeps up.
+It delivers sharp motion, smooth transitions, and zero lag in or out of your IDE.

 BenQ Programming monitor with MoonHalo provides soft, ambient light that reduces harsh contrast between your screen and surroundings.